 This policy also meets requirements relating to safeguarding and welfare in the statutory framework for the Early Years Foundation Stage.

-London Child Protection and Safeguarding Procedures - Brent LSCB
+London Child Protection and Safeguarding Procedures - Brent LSCB all children have the same protection, regardless of any barriers they may face.

 Equality statement